adent11/CircuitPython/readme.md

 ### Reflection
 At first I wasn't able to control the LED, but after updating the board [here](https://circuitpython.org/board/metro_m0_express/), and getting the correct library [here](https://circuitpython.org/libraries), it worked fine.
-It is very convinient that the Metro Express has a built in LED.
+It is very convenient that the Metro Express has a built in LED.